Nursing Home Sepsis

 Chicago nursing home residents with underlying health conditions are at a higher risk for developing sepsis.
 Oftentimes, sepsis occurs when nursing home residents develop urinary tract infections, pressure ulcers, or other types of mismanaged nursing home infections.

-Why are Nursing Home Residents Vulnerable to Sepsis?
+Risk for Sepsis Nursing Diagnosis: Why are Nursing Home Residents Vulnerable to Sepsis?

 Typically, older adults with weakened immune systems are the more vulnerable population, making them more susceptible to chronic medical conditions.
 For this reason, providing immediate treatment is key to stopping the body’s inflammatory response when an elderly patient does develop an infection.
-Unfortunately medical treatment in nursing homes isn’t always what it should be.
+Unfortunately, medical treatment in nursing homes isn’t always what it should be.

 How is a Nursing Home Responsible for Sepsis?

-Higher risk residents with compromised immune systems should stay away from those who are sick, in general.
+Higher-risk residents with compromised immune systems should stay away from those who are sick, in general.
 And when the nursing home fails to prevent infection, it could be liable for neglect.

 Furthermore, if nursing home caretakers are careless with catheters, IVs, or other medical tools, nursing home residents can also contract avoidable sepsis infections.